-For the definition of premium and acquisition premium and instructions on how to recompute OID, get Publication 1212, List of Original Issue Discount Instruments.
+For the definition of premium and acquisition premium and instructions on how to recompute OID, get Publication 1212.

 If you held a bond or other debt instrument that was issued at a discount before April 1, 1972, write to the IRS for further information.
-See Chapter 12.
+See chapter 12.